Brahma Temple, Pushkar: Atpateshwar or Apteshwar temple

 The Atpateshwar temple, which is situated in a cave next to the Brahma temple, is dedicated to Shiva.
 This temple was built by Brahma after he found that Shiva attended the Yagna performed by him in the garb of a Tantric mendicant holding a skull.
 When Shiva was accosted for this appearance, he was piqued and filled the entire area of the yagna site with skulls.
 The agitated Brahma meditated to know the reason for such a situation, then he realised that the mendicant was none other than Shiva.
 Realising his folly, Brahma requested Shiva to attend the yagna.
 Shiva then attended the yagna holding the skull and Brahma in appreciation erected a temple in honour of Shiva as 'Atpateshwar', next to his own temple.
 The Linga of Shiva is large and is encircled by a snake made of copper.
-Shivaratri festival is a special occasion to visit this temple.
+Shivaratri festival is a special occasion.

 Asotra temple

-The Asotra Temple 2nd largest Brahma temple is located in the Barmer district of Rajasthan.
+The Brahma Temple, Asotra, the second largest Brahma temple, is located in the Balotra district of Rajasthan.
 It is yet another temple that is primarily dedicated to Brahma.
-It was established by the Rajpurohits of the village and is built with Jaisalmer and Jodhpur stone.
+It was established by the Rajpurohit of the village and is built with Jaisalmer and Jodhpur stone.
 However, the idol of the deity is made of marble.
 Over 200 kg of grain is fed to birds every single day here.